WICG/color-api/README.md

 An earlier version of this draft had `iccProfile` as a property of `ColorSpace` objects.
 However, that would require the entire API to be async, which significantly complicates use cases.
-Therefore, it was deemed better to have an async `ColorSpace.load()` method that returns a regular `ColorSpace` object.
+Therefore, it was deemed better to have an async `ColorSpace.fromICCProfile()` method that returns a regular `ColorSpace` object.